 Barcodes are also widely used in the medical industry for a variety of applications.
 One of the most common uses of barcodes in healthcare is for patient identification and tracking.
 By using barcodes on patient wristbands or ID cards, healthcare providers can quickly and accurately access patient records and track their medical history.

 Barcodes are also used in medication administration, helping to ensure that patients receive the correct medication at the right time.
-Each medication is labeled with a unique barcode that can be scanned to verify the medication and dosage before it is administered to the patient.
+Each medication is labelled with a unique barcode that can be scanned to verify the medication and dosage before it is administered to the patient.

 In addition, barcodes are used in medical supply chain management to track the movement of medical equipment and supplies throughout the healthcare system.
 This helps to ensure that critical supplies are available when needed and that they are properly stored and managed.